 There are many different types of epilepsy classifications.
-Nowadays, most people are given a specific diagnosis or name for their epilepsy, rather than just to told that ‘you have epilepsy’.
-Some epilepsy disorders are classified as syndromes.
-A seizure syndrome is a type of epilepsy that depends upon:
+Many people are now given a specific diagnosis or name for their epilepsy, rather than just told that ‘you have epilepsy’.
+Some types of epilepsy are further classified as syndromes and are defined based on a unique combination of symptoms.

-- Family history
+- family history

-- Seizure type(s)
+- seizure type(s)

-- Cause, and other underlying diseases/conditions
+- cause, and other linked diseases/conditions

-- Presence or absence of neurologic abnormalities
+- presence or absence of brain abnormalities

 - EEG findings